Wir haben Ihre Anfrage erhalten und unsere Mitarbeiter werden Sie so schnell wie möglich kontaktieren.

 2. Trip from Puerto Lopez to Salango Island, once at the pier (between 10 am – 1 pm).
 Whale Watching boat.

-3. Trip from Puerto Lopez to marine protected area, once at the pier (between 9 am - 3 pm).
+3. Trip from Puerto Lopez to a marine protected area, once at the pier (between 9 am - 3 pm).
 Research boat.

 This fee includes: